Radomir Antić: Playing career

-Antić started his playing career with Sloboda Titovo Užice (1967–1968) and then moved to the club where he would play most of his career, Partizan (1968–1976).
+Antić started his playing career with Sloboda Titovo Užice (1967–1970) and then moved to the club where he would play most of his career, Partizan (1970–1977).
 With Partizan, he won the national Championship in 1976.

-In the summer of 1976, Antić signed for Fenerbahçe in Turkey.
-He spent two seasons in Istanbul before moving to the Spanish La Liga, where he played for Real Zaragoza.
+In the summer of 1977, Antić signed for Fenerbahçe in Turkey.
+He spent one season in Istanbul before moving to the Spanish La Liga, where he played for Real Zaragoza.

 In 1980, Antić moved on to Luton Town, a team in England's Second Division (which was then the second tier).
 Known in England as "Raddy", he helped Luton to the Second Division title in 1982, and stayed with the club for two seasons in the top division before leaving in 1984.
 At the end of the 1982–83 season, he played a key role in saving Luton from relegation, scoring a winning goal four minutes from time in the final League match of the season, away against Manchester City.
 City, the home team, were themselves relegated as a result.
 At full-time, Luton manager David Pleat ran across the pitch, hopping and waving his arms wildly in celebration.

 Already in his 30s when he arrived at Luton, Antić already looked to coaching as a career option once his playing days are finished.
 While an active player in England, he enrolled in and completed the coaching college in Belgrade, Viša trenerska škola.
 In that regard, he often cites Pleat as an influence on his later coaching style.

 After helping save Luton's First Division status, Antić spent one more season at Kenilworth Road before retiring at age 36.

 Antić made one appearance for the Yugoslavia national team, appearing as a substitute in the 80th minute for injured Franjo Vladić (who himself came on as a sub for Vladimir Petrović Pižon some 18 minutes prior) in a friendly against Hungary on 26 September 1973 in Belgrade.